About

 Artistic Director

-Estelle’s directing career began in Scotland where she worked with new writing companies including The Traverse, Fifth Estate and First Base.
-She moved to Hereford in 1999 and worked as a freelance director until Feral’s inauguration in 2009.
+• Estelle is an award-winning director whose career began in Scotland where she worked with new writing companies including The Traverse, Fifth Estate and First Base.

 Sara-Jane Arbury